-These giant bullfrogs are showing up all over the Coastal Region and they just may be spreading a deadly disease to other native frog species.
-The Bullfrog itself, is unaffected by this disease.
+These giant bullfrogs are showing up all over the Pacific Northwest and they just may be spreading a deadly disease to other native frog species.
+The Bullfrog itself is unaffected by this disease.

 Native frogs have been declining in numbers in North America and the bullfrog may well be part of the problem, more study needs to be done before we run into a serious problem.
 Bullfrogs can become a real problem to deal with when they get established somewhere, we need to implement stronger control measures before they get fully established here.
 On Vancouver Island, the Bull Frog has reached the Campbell River area on its way to pioneering the whole island.